slawinski/old-mans-slides/PITCHME.md

 Note:

-- If you're like Jon Snow and know nothing then freecodecamp is the website for you.
+- If you're like Jon Snow and know nothing then freecodecamp is the website for you
+- They have answers for every interview question
+- Not sure which book first but YDKJS should be your second
+- Wes Bos and Scott Tolinski.
+Over 100 episodes.
+Best.
+Podcast.
+Ever.
+- Since hiring is broken, then CW is good for challenges
+- CS50 is free CS course from Harvard

 ---?color=linear-gradient(90deg, #A1C5DA 50%, white 50%)
 @snap[north-west span-45 text-center text-white]